Writing a Job Description: The Game-Changing Template You Need NOW

 List competencies you don’t want

-Step 4: Set Minimum Acceptable Standards for each competency
+Step 4: Set Minimum Acceptable Standards for each Key Competency

-Because not everything is of equal importance, write a Minimum Agreeable Standard next to each competency using a scale of 1, 2, 3, 5, 8 and 13 (13 being most important).
+Not every Key Competency is equally important in a role, so they need to be scored in order of importance.
+To do this you need to decide on a Minimum Acceptable Standard (MAS) for each Key Competency using a scale of 1, 2, 3, 5, 8 and 13 (13 being the most important).

-Resist the temptation to mark all competencies as 8 or 13 as you’ll never find that perfect person.
-Equally, should competencies scoring 1, 2 or 3 really be an important part of your selection criteria?
+Resist the temptation to mark all competencies as 8 or 13, as you’ll rarely find that perfect person.
+Equally, should competencies scoring 1, 2 or 3 be part of your selection criteria?

 Step 5: Conduct a sanity check!